Home Book Buy Author Interact Contact

 Entertainment doesn't explain the goosebumps.

-And entertainment is too small a word for what happens when an Alzheimer's patient who can't find the bathroom can still sing a hymn from 1963.
+And entertainment is too small a word for what happens when an Alzheimer's patient who can't find the bathroom can still sing a hymn she learned in 1963.

-Entertainment doesn't explain why a two-day-old prefers consonant sounds, or why every culture we've discovered independently creates music, or why our bodies respond to a song before our minds form any opinion about it.
+Entertainment doesn't explain why a two-day-old prefers consonant sounds or why every culture we've discovered independently creates music.
+It doesn't explain why our bodies move to it.

 Music is a stimulus, like heat, pain, and the aroma of food.
-It does measurable things to bodies through mechanisms the science has begun to describe in detail.
+It does measurable things to bodies through specific mechanisms the science is beginning to describe in detail.

 I've been a musician most of my life.
 I also see music.
-Literally, not poetically.
+I mean that literally, not poetically.
 It's a neurological condition called synesthesia, a subject that has its own chapter further in.

-Bodies react to sound.
+We know that bodies react to sound.
 What makes music unusual, what separates it from pain as a stimulus, is that it operates across the full emotional spectrum rather than just the red end.
 Pain indicates threat.
-Music can deliver anything: loss, elation, longing, triumph, a Tuesday afternoon in 1994 that you haven't thought about in decades.
-It reaches into states that conversation can't find and medication can't reliably produce.
+Music, however, can deliver anything: loss, elation, longing, triumph, a specific scene during an afternoon that you haven't thought about in decades.
+It reaches into states that conversation can't find and that medication can't reliably produce.

-You've already used music as regulation.
-You did it this morning, or yesterday, or the last time something was wrong and you knew which playlist to start without deciding.
+You've already used music as regulation and might not have realized it.
+You did it this morning, or yesterday, or the last time something was wrong.
+You started the playlist.
+You know the one.